-This Agreement shall begin on July 1, 2017 and shall end on
+This Agreement shall begin on July 1, 2018 and shall end on

-June 30, 2018, unless terminated earlier in accordance with the provisions of Paragraph (19) of this Agreement.
+June 30, 2019, unless terminated earlier in accordance with the provisions of Paragraph (19) of this Agreement.
 Consistent with the definition of "period of performance" contained in 2 C.F.R. §200.77, the term "period of agreement" refers to the time during which the Sub-Recipient "may incur new obligations to carry out the work authorized under" this Agreement.
 In accordance with 2 C.F.R. §200.309, the Sub-Recipient may receive reimbursement under this Agreement only for "allowable costs incurred during the period of performance."
 In accordance with section 215.971(1)(d), Florida Statutes, the Sub-Recipient may expend funds authorized by this Agreement "only for allowable costs resulting from obligations incurred during" the period of agreement.
+Pre-award costs are allowable only with the prior written approval of FDEM and are included in the award agreement.
+To request pre-award costs, a written request must be included with the application and be signed by the Authorized Representative of the entity.
+The letter must outline what the pre-award costs are for, including a detailed budget break-out of pre-award costs from the post-award costs, and a justification for approval.